FiltersHeroes/ScriptsPlayground/Readme_SFLB.md

 You can also set timezone, for example: `@tz Poland`, instead of `Poland`, you should write [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 You can also set language of messages in script: `@messagesLang pl_PL`, but currently there is only Polish and English language, if you didn't set it, then default is your OS's locale.
-If you want to use Polish language, then you should download [SFLB.mo file](https://github.com/FiltersHeroes/ScriptsPlayground/raw/master/scripts/locales/pl/LC_MESSAGES/SFLB.mo) and put it into **scripts/locales/pl/LC_MESSAGES/** directory.
+If you want to use Polish language, then you should download [SFLB.mo file](https://github.com/FiltersHeroes/ScriptsPlayground/raw/master/scripts/locales/pl/LC_MESSAGES/SFLB.mo) and put it into **scripts/locales/pl/LC_MESSAGES/** directory or another place referenced in `SFLB_LOCALES_PATH` environment variable.

 You can also set language for date and time if you want them to be displayed in your chosen language (by default it's in English) like for example: `@timesLang pl_PL`, but in templates file you need to write `@localizedDT` in place where you want to be.